jboss-developer/jboss-portal-quickstarts/README.md

 Portal Quickstarts
 ==================

-The quickstarts demonstrate several ways how to create Portlets for JBoss Portal Platform.
+The quickstarts demonstrate several ways how to create Portlets for JBoss Portal Platform (JPP).
 They provide small, specific, working examples that can be used as a reference for your own project.

 <a id="compatibility"></a>
 Compatibility Information
 -------------------------

-This release of Portal Quickstarts is compatible with GateIn Portal 6.0 running on Application Platform.
+This release of Portal Quickstarts is compatible with JBoss Portal Platform (JPP) 6.0 running on JBoss Application Platform.